w-v3/pactflow-python-coding-test/README.md

 ## Development

 This project uses [Hatch](https://hatch.pypa.io) for managing the development environment.
-The code is split across three packages:
+The code is split across two packages:

 -   `pypacter`: The core logic
 -   `pypacter-api`: API wrapper
--   `pypacter-cli`: CLI to interact with the API

 The structure of the project is as follows: